tkcaccia/PROJECTOR/docs/Spatial _transcriptomic.md

 library(gmodels)
 ```

-1. The data is simulated with vertix function from KODAMA package with 2 dimensions and 8 noisy dimensions.
+The data is simulated with vertix function from KODAMA package with 2 dimensions and 8 noisy dimensions and then scaled
-2. The generated data is scaled

 ```
 ma=scale(ma)